 Facebook SDK and Keyhash

-After app on the Facebook developer portal is created, before we can use Facebook API on behalf of our created Facebook application, we need to make sure that all settings is correct.
+After an app on the Facebook developer portal is created, before we can use Facebook API on behalf of our created Facebook application, we need to make sure that all settings are correct.

 The first one is very easy.
 The app id should match.